molgenis/capice-resources/README.md

 ### utility_scripts

-utility_scripts contains a couple of bash scripts for ease of use, which include but are not limited to lifting over variants to GRCh38, running VEP104 and converting a VEP output VCF to TSV.
-These scripts could be used, mostly on the GCC Gearshift cluster, but are not at all fully required except for the vep_to_tsv.sh.
-The vep_to_tsv.sh converts the VEP output VCF back to TSV with all required columns (added features or removed features still require manual handling).
+utility_scripts contains a couple of bash scripts for ease of use, which include but are not limited to lifting over variants to GRCh38, running VEP104 and converting a VEP VCF output to TSV.
+It is advised to use these scripts as they maintain a level of consistency throughout the lifespan of CAPICE.

+- liftover_variants.sh:

+The script liftover_variants.sh converts a VCF containing GRCh37 variants to GRCh38 variants.

+- vep_to_tsv.sh:

+The vep_to_tsv.sh converts the VEP output VCF back to TSV with all required columns (added features or removed features have to be manually added and/or removed according to the decisions made.
+For instance, if feature `CADD_score` is added, within the pre_header `\tCADD_score` has to be added, according to the column name the new feature has.).

 ## Usage